Frequently Asked Questions

 What are construction workdays?

-The Contractor will work Monday-Saturday from 7:00 AM to 7:00 PM.
-However, extenuating circumstances may require limited work to take place outside of the standard hours.
+The Contractor will work Monday through Saturday from 7:00 AM to 7:00 PM.
+However, extenuating circumstances may require limited work to be conducted outside of standard hours.

 What does Right of Way mean?

-For most of the properties in the area, the City of Houston project right-of-way will extend about 2-feet into the property from the back of the curb.
-However, storm sewer and sanitary sewer line replacement will leave some residents with open excavations in their yards at times.
-As a result of this and related Capital Improvement Projects, the City and the contractors are granted full access to this right-of-way.
+For most properties in the area, the City of Houston's project right-of-way will extend approximately 2 feet into the property from the back of the curb.
+However, stormwater and wastewater line replacements will leave some residents with open excavations in their yards at times.
+As a result of this and related Construction Improvement Projects, the City and the contractors are granted full access to this right-of-way.
 Once complete, the Contractor is required to restore the impacted area of the grounds to the City of Houston standards.

 Will updates be provided?